Citroën XM: Competition

-The market for executive cars made by volume manufacturers (Ford, Opel, etc.) was on the verge of decline as customers opted for offerings from more prestigious marques, a trend which saw Ford pull out of this market sector in 1998 and Opel in 2003.
+The market for executive cars made by volume manufacturers (Ford, Opel, etc.) was on the verge of decline as customers opted for offerings from more prestigious marques, a trend which saw Ford pull out of this market sector in 1998 and Opel/Vauxhall in 2003.
 Customers were placing a higher priority on speed and handling rather than ride comfort which was Citroën's specialty.
 The XM was underdeveloped at launch which resulted in reliability problems; the vehicle as designed was inconsistent in its abilities.
 The XM's styling was also controversial and alienated those who desired a more conventional three box sedan.
-Peugeot introduced an XM competitor, the very similar Peugeot 605 that also sold weakly.
+The XM's sister car, the Peugeot 605, also proved a weak seller.
 Most subjective of all was the matter of the XM not living up to the expectations created by its forerunner the Citroën DS, despite that car having been launched in an era of national markets, of different demands and standards, an era when there was more scope for large advances in engineering and design than were possible in 1989.

 Export markets experienced lower sales from the outset, partly due to the XM's pricing.
 The least expensive XM was nearly 50% more expensive at the time of launch than the corresponding CX.
 Whilst strong at first home market sales also declined, after the mechanical issues of the first few model years became known.

 By early 1993, the XM was viewed as an "underachiever".
 Initial sales in the UK were at 3,500 units a year, making it Citroën's weakest seller.
 The 2.0-litre petrol engined variants were viewed as being the least competitive.
 As a result, Citroën restructured the range such that all but the base model petrols were fitted with low-inertia Garret turbochargers to add an extra 15 bhp.
 This made the cars more powerful than more expensive competitors such as the Rover 820, Vauxhall Carlton and Ford Granada 2.0 GLX.

 After a run of 11 years, production finally ended in June 2000.
 By 1998, Citroën had confirmed that it would soon be discontinuing the XM and replacing it with an all-new model.
 At the Geneva Motor Show in March 1999, it unveiled the C6 Lignage concept car, which was scheduled for launch in 2001.
-In the event, the XM's successor - the C6 - did not go on sale until late 2005 and was even less successful.
+In the event, the XM's successor - the Citroën C6 - did not go on sale until late 2005 and was even less successful.